yingyonghui/CommPath/README.md

-# Commpath
+# CommPath
-Commpath is an R package for inference and analysis of ligand-receptor interactions from single cell RNA sequencing data.
+CommPath is an R package for inference and analysis of ligand-receptor interactions from single cell RNA sequencing data.
 ## Installation
-Commpath R package can be easily installed from Github using devtools:
+CommPath R package can be easily installed from Github using devtools:
 ```
-devtools::install_github("yingyonghui/Commpath")
+devtools::install_github("yingyonghui/CommPath")
-library(Commpath)
+library(CommPath)
 ```
 ### Dependencies
 - [Matrix](https://cran.r-project.org/web/packages/Matrix/index.html)